• Skip to primary navigation

 ⭐ Why You’ll Love This Recipe

 Candied lemon is one of the simplest and tastiest homemade candies I know of.
+I used to make them as garnishes every week when I was a pastry chef!
 These delightful rounds are perfectly chewy and tender, loaded with citrusy flavor, and pretty to look at, making them one of my favorite ways to garnish cakes, confections, and cocktails of all sorts.

 Aside from being flavorful and festive, these lemon candy slices are also: